actris/data-management-plan/DMP/initial-DMP.md

 Data management is handled by the individual data center unit:

-* ACTRIS In situ data centre unit for all aerosol, cloud and trace gas in situ data
+* ACTRIS In situ data centre unit for all aerosol, cloud and trace gas in situ data - In-Situ
-* ACTRIS Aerosol remote sensing data centre unit
+* ACTRIS Aerosol remote sensing data centre unit - ARES
-* ACTRIS Cloud remote sensing data centre unit
+* ACTRIS Cloud remote sensing data centre unit - CLU
-* ACTRIS Trace gases remote sensing data centre unit
+* ACTRIS Trace gases remote sensing data centre unit - GRES
-* ACTRIS Atmospheric simulation chamber data centre unit.
+* ACTRIS Atmospheric simulation chamber data centre unit - ASC

-Access to quality controlled data from the data center units above is provided by the ACTRIS data and service access unit (ACCESS).
-The ACCESS unit is not only responsible for access to measurement data, but also services, tools and providing documentation, all which is based on metadata provided by the data center units.
+Access to quality controlled data from the data center units is provided by the ACTRIS data and service access unit (ACCESS).
+The ACCESS unit is not only responsible for access to measurement data, but also access to services, tools and providing documentation, all which is based on metadata provided by the data center units.
 Currently there are 3 data center units providing metadata (including details on how to access measurement data), this includes data from the Cloudnet (Cloud remote sensing) database, Earlient (Aerosol remote sensing) database and the EBAS (aerosol, cloud and trace gas in situ data) database.
-The metadata is used as input to the current ACTRIS metadata catalog providing access to data throught the [ACTRIS data portal](http://actris.nilu.no/).
-Primary datasets are regularly updated through the metadata catalogue, typically every night or on a weekly basis, through various procedures, so potentially new data added to the topical databases are available through the portal the following day.
+The metadata is used as input to the current ACTRIS metadata catalog providing identification and access to data through the [ACTRIS data portal](http://actris.nilu.no/).
+Access to primary datasets are regularly updated through the metadata catalogue, typically every night or on a weekly basis, through various procedures, so potentially new data added to the topical databases are available through the portal the following day.

 ![Core structure of the ACTRIS Data Centre](https://raw.githubusercontent.com/actris/data-management-plan/master/DMP/img/architecture_actris_data_portal.png)